Contact Us

 Yes.
 If you commit certain crimes you can lose your status.
 They can be misdemeanors or felonies.
 You can also be deported if you possess illegal substances, commit fraud, fail to complete a change of address form in a timely manner or fail to establish permanent residence within the United States.
 That’s why you need to call Taylor & Associates P.C. if you have any questions about the legality of your status.

-If you have additional questions or concerns about your specific circumstances, then contact us at Taylor & Associates P.C. today to speak to an attorney.
+Call Taylor & Associates Law, P.C. at 929-325-0098 today to speak to an attorney.